kanidd20/Hello-World/README.md

 # Hello-World
-This is my first github repo
+This is a repo of me practicing Javascript and learning various web technologies